maylacdao/excel-kickstarter-analysis-dashboard/README.md

 ### Data Transformation

-Concepts: Lookup Functions (VLOOKUP, XLOOKUP), INDEX MATCH, Working with multiple excel files, mapping values
+Concepts: Lookup Functions (VLOOKUP, XLOOKUP), INDEX MATCH, Working with multiple excel files, mapping values, Pivot tables

 1. Using any of the lookup functions or INDEX MATCH, match the country code to the spelt out country name from another excel file (["Country_Code.xlsx"](analysis/Country_Code.xlsx)).